zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 --After Klem's final solution, Humanity sees its greatest solidarity since the beginning of the war effort.
 Unprecedented resources are poured into an all-out assault on the Hintaacian rebels.
 (3375 CT)
 --Aarakis is recommissioned.
 (3375 CT)
 --The Humans manage to locate the Hintaacian hideout with the help of Stuart (who has been in contact with Klem since shortly after the NRR).
 Stuart justifies this to himself with reminders that his son is once again involved.
 (3375 CT)
 --The Humans launch their final attack on the Hintaacians' base.
-The outcome is indeterminent.
+The outcome is indeterminate.
 (3375 CT)

 //////////////////////////////////////////////Monologues////////////////////////////////////////////////